Our Lady in the Vatican Basilica

 On March 12, 2002, Vatican City issued a 10-stamp set entitled Our Lady in the Vatican Basilica.
 This was a definitive mail series and was the first Vatican definitive set issued following the conversion of the currency to euros.
 The stamps illustrated represent a small sampling of the numerous pieces of art which venerate the Blessed Virgin Mary in the Vatican Basilica.
 The artwork represented is meant to

-The stamps shown above are displayed in numerical order and correspond to the descriptions below:
+The stamps shown above correspond to the following descriptions:

 REFERENCES: